CODAIT/presentations/workshops/2019-10-29_ODSC-WEST/max-fashion-mnist-wrapping-solution/README.md

    - `name` of the model: e.g. `MAX-Fashion-MNIST`
    - `description` of the model: e.g. `Classify clothing and fashion items`
    - `type` of the model based on what it's purpose is: e.g. `Image Classification`
-   - `source` of the model: e.g. a url to the repository it's downloaded from
+   - `source` of the model: e.g. a url to the repository where this code will be stored.
    - `license` related to the source code: e.g. `Apache 2.0` if applicable

 ## Update Scripts